Health & Wellness

 If you spot thin, white, thread-like shapes while picking up your dog’s poop, don’t automatically assume they got into a bowl of rice or spaghetti during their last meal.
 Roundworms, which are parasites that look like long white strands, can infect dogs (and cats, too) and appear in dogs' stool or throw up.

-“Roundworms in dogs are caused by ingesting roundworm eggs in the environment, eating infected prey or from drinking infected milk from their mother,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Roundworms in dogs are caused by ingesting roundworm eggs in the environment, eating infected prey or from drinking infected milk from their mother,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 If you spot roundworms in your dog’s poop or vomit, here’s what you need to know to help your best friend feel better.